 Bay City Boat Lines (Bay City) 2.5-hour Saturdays on the Saginaw River Tours, where a live guide highlights sights to see — like the Saginaw River Rear Range Lighthouse that'll leave your little ones speechless!

-Kayak Rentals (Multiple Cities) Rent from Frankenmuth Kayak Adventures, Ike's Mobile Kayak Rentals in Midland, Cattail Kayak Rental in Pinconning, or Float Paddle Center in Bay City for a self-guided family paddle on our peaceful waters.
+Kayak Rentals (Multiple Cities) Rent from Frankenmuth Kayak Adventures, Float Paddle Center in Bay City, Ike's Mobile Kayak Rentals in Midland, or Cattail Kayak Rental in Pinconning for a family paddle along our peaceful waters.